Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

         }
         ```

--   To receive an NDEF message from a peer device:
+2. To receive an NDEF message from a peer device, follow the steps below:
-    1. Define an event handler to trigger whenever P2P data is received:
+    -   Define an event handler to trigger whenever P2P data is received:

         ```csharp
         public static void P2pDataReceivedCallback(object sender, P2pDataReceivedEventArgs e)